Contemplating purchasing your home in Fall River?

 Step 8 – Close the deal

-Your mortgage lender will give you a Good Faith Estimate (GFE) of closing costs within three days of receiving your loan application.
-The estimate rests on the loan amount, and RESPA requirements require that it has to involve all closing costs and be within a strict range of accuracy.
-I'll examine the estimate and let you know if everything looks all right.
+This estimate is based on the loan amount, and RESPA requirements dictate that it has to include all closing costs and fall within a precise range of accuracy.
+I'll go over the estimate and let you know if it all looks adequate.

-Then it's time to close on your home.
-This will likely occur at a title company or escrow office and will likely be a smooth and calm occasion.
+Then we'll close on your house.
+This will most likely occur at a title company or escrow office and is often a smooth and peaceful occasion.

 Step 9 – Move in

-Success!
-It's time to move into your new house.
+Congratulations!
+It's time to move into your new home.
 Enjoy it.
-And if you need anything, simply call me at (508) 646-4777 or send me an e-mail.
+And if you have any questions, make sure you contact me at (508) 646-4777 or e-mail me at .